Skiltra/PythonRPG-TXT/README.md

 This is the V0.2 version (`python v3.12`)from the first file using the same general plot, but making it more scalable which the other file from *Oct 2024*. isnt.
 This is mostly a personal project to make it more efficient which isnt suppose to be impressive.

 # Documentation
-This is me trying to explain the code more of a unprofessional guide to the idea
+Trying to describe the general idea around the functions that may or may not exist
 ## 1 Adding Dialogue
 the `getDialogue()` function will display dialogue and handle increments, and call `getJSON()` to grab from the scene.JSON, the relevant objects are
 1. id; handle which text to display